VladNachev/ui_automation_exercise/README.md

 ## Notes

 - Selenium Manager resolves the browser driver automatically.
-- A local browser still needs to be installed.
 - Test lifecycle logs and page-action logs are written to the console and to `logs/framework.log` file.
-The `logs/framework.log` file is git innored on purpose and will be created automatically when the tests are run.